GoogleChrome/web.dev/src/site/content/en/blog/2022-state-of-css/index.md

 couldn't be done in CSS.

-After `subgrid`, a child of a grid can adopt its parents’ columns or rows as its own, and align itself or children to them!
+After `subgrid`, a child of a grid can adopt its parents’ columns or rows as its own, and align itself or children to them.

 In the following demo, the body element creates a classic grid of three columns: the middle column is called `main`, and the left and right columns [name their